dungph1029/Embedded_C/README.md

 # embedded_C
-IOT_home by Lumi collab with ptit
+IOT_home by Lumi collab with Ptit